Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 For the pre-study, participants were given an implementation that had a very different locomotion method, no cyber-sickness reduction method and the interaction was done directly by the controllers, without the portals or other more complex things.

-I had two participants.
+I had two participants (P1, P2), both male, being 29 and 27 years old (average: 28), that have rated their pre-existing experience on a scale from `1 - very inexperiened` to `5 - very experienced`, with a `2` and `1` respectively.

 TODO

 #### Study

-For the final study, I had four participants, that were given the final implementation of the locomation and interaction method and with enabled tunneling vignette.
+For the final study, I had four participants (P3 - P6), that were given the final implementation of the locomation and interaction method and with enabled tunneling vignette.

-TODO
+One participant was female (P3), the others (P4 - P6) are male.
+The age average was 41.25 years (56, 50, 32, 27).
+On a scale from 1 to 5, P5 estimated their previous VR experience with a `2`, while everyone else answered with a `1`.

 #### Results